Frequently Asked Questions

 - If the course you want to take is not on the tables, you may request an evaluation of credit by using the online form found here: www.lsu.edu/evaluation.
 Continuing students seeking pre-approval will receive an emailed response from the Office of Enrollment Management once the evaluation is complete.

-- Business majors are required to obtain permission from their academic counselor in the Office of Business Student Success prior to taking a course elsewhere.
+- Note: Business majors are required to obtain permission from their academic counselor in the Office of Business Student Success prior to taking a course elsewhere.
 Students may email their counselor at email@example.com with course information in order to request permission.

 The evaluation link above is for transfer credit earned in or to be taken in the United States.
 Students needing international coursework evaluated should contact the academic department directly, and students seeking approval for Academic Programs Abroad must obtain a PACE form from the APA Office in lieu of submitting this online form.